TomRavaud/Deep-Probabilistic-Segmentation/README.md

 ## Description

-Development of a deep probabilistic binary segmentation model for the segmentation of an object to be tracked in a sequence of monocular RGB images.
+Development of deep probabilistic binary segmentation models for the segmentation of an object to be tracked in a sequence of monocular RGB images.
 The aim is not to produce a mask for the current image, as is customary, but a segmentation based on color statistics that can be used on several consecutive images in the sequence (assuming the statistics are almost constant).

+More specifically, we designed two solutions:
+- A pixel-wise segmentation model using an MLP ;
+- A line-wise segmentation model using a U-Net.

+These two local and lightweight models are conditioned by a global appearance vector predicted by a ResNet model.

 ## Installation